rigljs/rigl/README.md

 <br>

 There are three types of loops in Rigl, which are specified using the special attribute ***$for***.
-The content of the container element in which this attribute is specified will be repeated as many times as necessary to iterate over the loop completely.

-The *for-of* loop is used to iterate over iterable objects, such as arrays:
+Let's start with a *for-of* loop, which is used to iterate over iterable objects, such as arrays:

 ```html
 <r-header>